-COMPONENTS 96 tests
+COMPONENTS 96 Tests

-• MICROWELL PLATE

-1 plate

-Blank microwell strips fixed on white strip holder.
-The plate is sealed in aluminium pouch with desiccant.
-8×12/12×8-well strips per plate.
-Each well contains anti-IgM antibodies (anti-μ chain).
+• MICROWELL PLATE 1 plate Blank microwell strips fixed on white strip holder.
+The plate is sealed in aluminum pouch with desiccant.
+12x8/8x12-well strips per plate.
+Each well contains purified HAV antigens.
 The microwell strips can be broken to be used separately.
-Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to 2~8°C.
+Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to 2-8°C.